DeejC04/discordbot/README.md

 ## What does this bot do?

 In its current state, it is very barebones.
 Its abilities (or should I say, singular ability), are limited to allowing a user to join a designated voice channel, and then have a "personal" channel created for them.
 The user is then moved into that channel.
+Once all users leave the channel, it will be deleted.

 ## Usage